maziac/DeZog/design/ZxNextInterface.md

 The Alternate ROM could be used so I don't need to copy the ROM, modify/copy it to another bank.
 I could instead copy/modify the ROM to the AltROM (at least 0x0000-0x1FFF).

-The advantage is that the ROM is switched in via bank 0xFF liek the normal ROM.
+The advantage is that the ROM is switched in via bank 0xFF like the normal ROM.

 From Discord - z80-hardcore, 18.6.2020: